kurtyykins/printable-blank-calendar-templates/README.md

 # Blank_Calendar
-Generates a blank calendar that can be saved as an image to be printed or drawn onto
+Generate blank calendars that can be saved as an image or printed